 Start thinking about your retirement at an early stage.
 It is sensible to start weighing your options at the age of 50 at the latest.
 This still gives you a few years in which to make the necessary adjustments.
 You could, for example, stagger the purchase of pension benefits from the Pension Fund to increase your future retirement pension, or you could consider partial retirement or decide to draw your AHV pension early.

-If your pensionable base salary is reduced after you reach the age of 58, for example due to a reduction in your level of employment, you can – if you wish – request that the pension coverage be adjusted back to the base salary before the salary reduction.
+If your pensionable base salary is reduced after you reach the age of 58 due to a reduction in your level of employment, you can – if you wish – request that the pension coverage be adjusted back to the base salary before the salary reduction.
 This is possible under the following prerequisites:

 - The request to the Pension Fund is made no later than the date of the salary reduction.